zoisite-rb/zoisite-rb/guides/source/generators.md

 $ bin/rails generate
 ```

-NOTE: To create a Rails application we use the `rails` global command which uses
+NOTE: To create a Zoisite application we use the `rails` global command which uses
-the version of Rails installed via `gem install rails`.
+the version of Zoisite installed via `gem install rails`.
 When inside the
 directory of your application, we use the `bin/rails` command which uses the
-version of Rails bundled with the application.
+version of Zoisite bundled with the application.

-You will get a list of all generators that come with Rails.
+You will get a list of all generators that come with Zoisite.
 To see a detailed
 description of a particular generator, invoke the generator with the `--help`
 option.
 For example: